sstelfox/stelfox.net/content/knowledge_base/linux/krb5kdc.md

 Please note these instructions are untested but they are believed to be correct.

-First we'll need to create an ACL file for the replication utility 'kprop'.
-It should live /var/Kerberos/krb5kdc/kpropd.acl and have the contents:
+First we'll need to create an ACL file for the replication utility `kprop`.
+It should live `/var/Kerberos/krb5kdc/kpropd.acl` and have the contents:

 ```
 host/kdc1.home.bedroomprogrammers.net@BEDROOMPROGRAMMERS.NET